duniter/duniter/doc/HDC.md

 * 2 coins of value 2^6
 * 3 coins of value 2^7
 * 1 coin of value 2^8

+Here, values can be understood because of `Base2Draft` [algorithm name](./CoinAlgorithms.md), which gives rules on how to interprete coins.

 ## Transaction